craigrobertsdev/prework-study-guide/README.md

 In building this project, I learnt about the correct git workflow and the basics of HTML, CSS and JavaScript.

+## Installation
+N/A

+## Usage
+View the developer console to get a suggestion as to what to learn next.

 ## Licence
 Licensed under the MIT license.